mimoduo/mimogear/docs/javascript/lantern.md

 ## Module Defaults

-The following example shows the defaults for each of the available settings:
+The following example shows a complete set of options within Lantern:

 **Javascript**